Visit Vesuvius and Pompeii in 1 day

 Where are Vesuvius and Pompeii (map)?

-Vesuvius and Pompeii are only a few kilometers south of Naples.
+Vesuvius and Pompeii are just a few kilometers south of Naples.

 How to visit both sites in 1 day?